orianobottauscio/Array_Dipoles/docs/Documentation.md

 Value `type`: type of simulation
 - `type` = 'det' deterministic simulation, that is one simulation using the reference input data
-- `type` = 'MC' stochastic simulation, that is Montecarlo simulation using the variability of input data provided in the table `[montecarlo]`
+- `type` = 'MC' stochastic simulation, that is Montecarlo simulation using the variability of input data provided in the table `[montecarlo]` (see section 2.9)

 Value `component`: cartesian component of the *B* field to be considered ('*x*', '*y*' or '*z*').
 Also the magnitude ('*mag*') can be selected.